Boolean101/boolean101.github.io/_posts/2018-11-3-Argus-a-systemtray-app-made-with-Powershell.md

 ![Design]({{site.baseurl}}/assets/images/argus/toasts.png)

-There are 4 types of messages that can exist on the servicemonitor, each type got its own color, the same ones as on the servicemonitor.
+There are 4 types of messages (each with their own color) that can exist on the servicemonitor.

 - Information (info)
 - Outage (storingen)